What Is A Tax ID Number?

 What Is a Tax ID Number (TIN)?

-A Tax Identification Number (TIN) is a nine-digit number utilized as a tracking number by the Internal Revenue Service (IRS).
+A Tax Identification Number (TIN) is a unique nine-digit number used by the Internal Revenue Service (IRS) to track individuals and entities for tax purposes.
 It is required data on all tax returns recorded with the IRS.
-All U.S. charge recognizable proof numbers (TIN) or tax I.D. numbers are given straightforwardly by the IRS with the exception of Social Security numbers (SSNs), which are given by the Social Security Administration (SSA).
+All U.S. charge recognizable proof numbers (TIN) or tax I.D. numbers are given straightforwardly by the IRS, except for Social Security numbers (SSNs), which are given by the Social Security Administration (SSA).
 Foreign tax identifying numbers (foreign TIN) are likewise not given by the IRS; rather, they are given by the country in which the non-U.S. citizen pays their taxes.

 Tax ID number example

-- An SSN is in the following format: xxx-xx-xxxx, where the first three digits hold geographical importance; the next two digits do not have any particular importance and are issued sequentially; and the last four digits are completely random.
+- An SSN is in the following format: xxx-xx-xxxx, where the first three digits hold geographical importance; the next two digits do not have any particular significance and are issued sequentially; and the last four digits are entirely random.

 - An EIN is in the following format: xx-xxxxxxx.